 European Conference, Local Reader Revenue Symposium and Scoopcamp registrations are subject to a €250 cancellation fee for cancellations before July 1.
 No refunds or Credits are granted after July 2.
 Hotel room cancellations must be made directly with the hotel.
 Study Tour cancellations are not possible at all.
 Your personal registration to any part of Media Innovation Week can be transfered to a colleague (once) at no cost at any time, up until one week before the start of the week.

-INMA Corporate Member companies get a discount when registering 6 people: 20% discount on the regular conference registration rates (not on study tour rates).
+INMA Corporate Member companies get a discount when registering 5 or more people: 20% discount on the regular conference registration rates (not on study tour rates).
 Click here to e-mail us to register your whole team.

 Non-INMA members and Non-DPA members get the same registration rates as INMA and DPA members, just add €700 to the above mentioned "member rates" and you become a full INMA member for a year with your registration.
 You'll be able to enjoy all the benefits that INMA membership brings.

 Interested in supporting the INMA Media Innovation Week by being one of the sponsors?
 Contact Raquel Meikle, Business Development Manager, at firstname.lastname@example.org.